pdf-raku/PDF-Class-raku/README.md

 undoes the last revision of an incrementally saved PDF file.

-#### `pdf-toc.p6 --password=pass --no-labels in.pdf`
+#### `pdf-toc.p6 --password=pass --/title --/labels in.pdf`

-prints a table of contents, showing titles and page-numbers, using PDF bookmarks.
+prints a table of contents, showing titles and page-numbers, using PDF outlines.

     % wget http://www.stillhq.com/pdfdb/000432/data.pdf
     % pdf-toc.p6 data.pdf
+    Linux Kernel Modules Installation HOWTO
       Table of Contents . . . i
       1. Purpose of this Document . . .
 1
       2. Pre-requisites . . .
 2
       3. Compiler Speed-up . . .
 3
       4. Recompiling the Kernel for Modules . . .
 4
         5.1.
 Configuring Debian or RedHat for Modules . . .
 5
         5.2.
 Configuring Slackware for Modules . . .
 5
         5.3.
 Configuring Other Distributions for Modules . . .
 6

-Note that bookmarks and page-labels are optional PDF features.
+Note that outlines are an optional PDF feature.
+C<pdf-info.p6> can be used to check if a PDF has them:

+    % pdf-info.p6 my-doc.pdf | grep Outlines:

 ## Development Status